Lindsey Halligan: Removal and investigations

-In November, a federal judge heard Comey and James's challenges to the legality of Halligan's appointment.
-Days later, a magistrate judge, William E. Fitzpatrick, found that Halligan may have committed misconduct by falsely stating that the Fifth Amendment precluded Comey from avoiding to testify at his trial.
+In November, a federal judge, Cameron McGowan Currie, heard Comey's and James's challenges to the legality of Halligan's appointment.
+Days later, a magistrate judge, William E. Fitzpatrick, found that Halligan may have committed misconduct by falsely stating that the Fifth Amendment precluded Comey from refusing to testify at his trial.
 Fitzpatrick added that Halligan had told jurors that the Department of Justice had additional evidence that would be revealed at trial and noted the discrepancy between the indictment presented and the indictment approved by the grand jury.
 Halligan later told judge Michael S. Nachmanoff that the foreperson in the grand jury proceedings for the Comey case had approved a second version of the indictment that had not been seen by the grand jury.